 brazen/ˈbreiz(ə)n/verb: endure an embarrassing or difficult situation by behaving with apparent confidence and lack of shame.

-Brazen seeks to work with a diverse talent base in development and in production – in front of and behind the camera.
+Brazen works with a diverse talent base in development and production – in front of and behind the camera.

 Brazen projects are bold, challenging, often funny and always inclusive.

-In the first 18 months of operation Brazen Productions hosted a very successful table read for Sky drama, featuring extracts from three projects and also continued her collaboration with The Orpheus Centre by producing The Making of Orpheus the Mythical.
+In the first 18 months of operation Brazen Productions hosted a successful table read for Sky drama and continued her collaboration with The Orpheus Centre by producing The Making of Orpheus the Mythical.

-2019 saw the company option three publications and also complete the short comedy ‘Prodigirl’ with writer and comedian Ria Lina.
+2019 saw the company option three publications and complete the pilot ‘Prodigirl’ with writer and comedian Ria Lina.